LinuxLovah/TuxTwitchTalker/README.md

 Donations
 ---
 I will NEVER charge for this bot.
 It will always be free open source.
-If you would like to donate, though you can paypal LinuxLovah@gmail.com
+If you would like to donate, though you can paypal here:
 <form action="https://www.paypal.com/donate" method="post" target="_top">
 <input type="hidden" name="business" value="MYYKAGE7725C4" />
 <input type="hidden" name="no_recurring" value="0" />